ircmaxell/programming-with-anthony/Draft/Logic.md

 on one value at a time.

-All the NOT operator does, is switch TRUE to FALSE and vise versa.
+All the NOT operator does, is switch TRUE to FALSE and vice versa.
 It inverts the value.
 So far, so good.

 The next important logical operator is the "AND" operator.